Living on Campus

 Also, there are BUC$, which can be added to your Binghamton University Student ID Card to pay for meals at many off-campus restaurants in the Binghamton area.

-Another great way to get around town is through Binghamton's car-sharing service, Connect by Hertz.
+Another great way to get around town is through Binghamton's car-sharing service, Zipcar.
 Drivers 18 years or older can register to rent one of our new vehicles by the hour or by the day.

 We realize that transportation is essential to your academic and residential life at Binghamton University and SUNY Broome.
 While traditional freshmen living in residential halls at Binghamton are not permitted to register and park cars on campus, Binghamton Advantage Program students can have a car on campus for a parking fee.
 SUNY Broome also requires a parking fee of $50 to park on their campus (subject to change).
 You will receive more detailed information about parking regulations, costs and how to obtain permits before classes start.
 Please note that starting in Fall 2016, BAP students are required to use two designated parking lots - ZZ North and ZZ South.
 The green university shuttle buses can bring students to that lot.

 While living on campus at Binghamton, you will have access to computer labs, commonly referred to as PODS.
 During breaks from classes or when you are on campus at SUNY Broome, you will have access to computer labs located throughout that campus too.
 The campus computer usage includes a print quota each semester.